 The ticket includes also a boat ride and a panoramic bus – that pretends to be a train, most likely that’s supposed to deem more scenic.

 That’s probably one reason why everybody wants to go on the boat – and at noon, the line seemed endless.

 Travelling Solo – Hiking Solo

-I refused to wait in the sun for one hour to squeeze myself with large tourist groups on some boat.
-Looking around, I spotted a trail at the right side of the jetty.
+I refused to wait in the sun for one hour to squeeze myself into large tourist groups on some boat.
+Looking around, I spotted a trail on the right side of the jetty.
 What a discovery since it led me along the northern shore of the largest of the upper lakes, Kozjak.

 I did run into people from time to time, but nothing compared to the madness around the lower lakes.